One great way to shake up your weekly routine is by taking a road trip with your family or friends.

 The Pacific Coast Highway is one of the best highways for a road trip.
 You can start in San Diego, and the route will take you through coastal sceneries in California.

-You will also go through the famous Highway 1, going north to see Monterey's seaside town.
-It would be best to use a convertible car to feel the sun and experience the wind on the open road.
+You will also go through the famous Highway 1, going north to see Monterey’s seaside town.
+There are also plenty of gorgeous Oregan Coast towns to stop at and explore.

 2. Going-to-the-Sun Road (Montana)

 A famous road that hugs the jagged cliff of the Glacier National Park in Northwest Montana gives you an unforgettable road trip.